Occasional Impressions - music, prose, poetry and prayer on the web

 understand so that we can support you!

 But, wait a minute: that’s a joke, isn’t it?
 Us supporting you?
-No, you must
+No, you must support

-possibly be able to support you?
+able to support you?
 How can we live without you?

 I know we’ve let you down.
 I know we’ve been a disappointment to you.
-I
+I know

-Which makes it all the more difficult - all the more incomprehensible what God
+it all the more difficult - all the more incomprehensible what God is asking of you

-is asking of you and you are asking of us.
+and you are asking of us.

 So yes, we are still sleeping.
 We are still taking our rest.
 Guilty as charged!
 And